 - 3.2.2 The Police and Crime Commissioner has a clear governance framework for corporate decision making.
-Police and Crime Commissioner decisions have clear guidance and protocols on decision making and templates for decision reports.
+The Police and Crime Commissioner's decisions have clear guidance and protocols on decision making and templates for decision reports.
 All decisions are published, albeit that consideration is given to redacting some elements where this is necessary and proportionate. - 3.2.3 Public consultation is undertaken on an ongoing basis to inform decision making.
 Targeted consultation takes place for specific decisions such as the public consultation on the council tax precept.
 The Police and Crime Commissioner hosts public events and attends community events to inform and consult the public.
-The Police and Crime Commissioner is scrutinised by the Police and Crime Panel which consists of members from local authorities who also consult their local communities and offer feedback to the Police and Crime Commissioner.

-3.3 Defining outcomes in terms of sustainable economic, social and environmental benefits.

-3.3.1 The strategic aims set out in the Police and Crime Plan underpin the Police and Crime Commissioner's overarching ambitions for delivering positive economic, social and environmental outcomes for Hampshire and the Isle of Wight.
+The Police and Crime Commissioner is scrutinised by the Police and Crime Panel which consists of members from local authorities and independent members who also consult their local communities and offer feedback to the Police and Crime Commissioner. - 3.3 Defining outcomes in terms of sustainable economic, social and environmental benefits. - 3.3.1 The strategic aims set out in the Police and Crime Plan underpin the Police and Crime Commissioner's overarching ambitions for delivering positive economic, social and environmental outcomes for Hampshire and the Isle of Wight.
 Delivery of the Plan is monitored internally within the Office of the Police and Crime Commissioner and also through the scrutinising function of the Police and Crime Panel.
-Ultimately the Police and Crime Commissioner is held to account by the electorate.

-3.4 Determining the interventions necessary to optimise the achievement of the intended outcomes.

-- 3.4.1 Clear guidance and protocols for decision making and the involvement of legal and finance officers in all significant decisions of the Police and Crime Commissioner ensures that decisions are only made after relevant options have been weighed and associated risks assessed.
-Details of the guidance and protocols are set out in the Scheme of Corporate Governance. - 3.4.2 Equality Impact Assessments (EIAs) are used to assess the impact of significant proposals and to inform decision making.
+Ultimately the Police and Crime Commissioner is held to account by the electorate. - 3.4 Determining the interventions necessary to optimise the achievement of the intended outcomes. - 3.4.1 Clear guidance and protocols exist for decision making and the involvement of the Deputy Monitoring Officer and the CFO in all significant decisions of the Police and Crime Commissioner ensures that decisions are only made after relevant options have been weighed and associated risks assessed from a legal and financial perspective.
+Details of the guidance and protocols are set out in the Scheme of Corporate Governance.